Identifying and Correcting Label Noise for Robust GNNs via Influence Contradiction: Methodology

 However, such a definition in Eq.~\eqref{ICS_s} only relies on the graph structure, while overlooking the effect of the node attribute information.
 To address this issue, we leverage the node representations to achieve the influence contradiction at the attribute level.
 Specifically, after feeding given graph $\cG$ into a GNN-based encoder (e.g., GCN) to extract the labeled node representations $\Z_{\text{L}}=\{\z_1,\ldots, \z_L \}$, we construct the representation affinity graph based on $\Z_{\text{L}}$, whose adjacent matrix $\A^{\text{r}} \in \{0,1\}^{L \times L}$ is built by selecting each node representation's $K$ nearest neighbors.
 We utilize graph diffusion again as Eq.~\eqref{ppr_mat} except that $\A$ is replaced by $\A^{\text{r}}$, resulting in the attribute-level diffusion matrix $\R$.
 Then we define the corresponding ICS for the $i$-th node in $\cV_{\text{L}}$: where $\R_{ki}$ is the $(k,i)$-th entry in matrix $\R$.

 To fuse the structural and attributive information, we combine Eq.~\eqref{ICS_s} and Eq.~\eqref{ICS_a} to derive the final ICS measurement to assist in noise detection, which is formulated as: where $\alpha$ is the hyper-parameter to adjust the relative importance of the structure- and attribute-level ICS values, setting 0.5 in experiments.
 Based on the aforementioned discussion, we can effectively use ICS to determine the credibility of a node's label, whether it is clean or potentially contaminated.
 In other words, the larger the value of $\text{ICS}_{i}$, the less confident the label of the $i$-th node is clean.
+Below we present the theoretical justification of ICS.
+Here we assume that both $\mathbf T$ and $\mathbf R$ are column-normalized, i.e., $\sum_{k=1}^N \mathbf T_{ki} = \sum_{k=1}^N \mathbf R_{ki}=1$.